 All scholarships awarded by the University of Arkansas at Monticello are competitive, and awards are based upon demonstrated academic ability, performance skills or specified criteria.
 Renewable scholarships require the student to meet and maintain specific criteria.
 The University offers a variety of scholarships including institutional, athletic, special recognition, departmental, and privately funded awards.
-For additional information, contact Office of Advancement, P. O. Box 3520, Monticello, AR 71656 or call (870) 460-1028.
+For any questions about these, please contact the Scholarship Coordinator in the Office of Financial Aid.